 Choose A Great Time/Place

 Depending on the kind of person your partner is, this kind of discussion should be held in a private place.
 In cases where your partner has earlier exhibited abusive or violent traits, you might want to have this discussion in a public place, especially if you feel like he might hit you.
 Make time out to have the conversation and do not be in a hurry.
 If you both have children, ensure you do it have this discussion in their presence.

 Expect A Reaction

 If you have previously talked about your marital issues with your spouse, you should have a faint idea of how he’ll react to this.
 Prepare yourself to get different emotions from him.
-A good advice is to talk to a therapist or counselor before hand, so he or she would tell you the best way to go about it.
-You need to be careful if your words, reactions and behavior.
+One piece of advice is to talk to a therapist or counselor beforehand, so he or she would tell you the best way to go about it.
+You need to be careful of your words, reactions and behavior.
 It is never an easy thing to do, so just remain calm as no single action of yours can make him feel better.